In this article, I show you how to migrate the VMWare image of Teradata Express Edition on a Level 1 hypervisor.

 VantageExpress17.20_Sles12-disk3.vmdk

-First, we upload these 3 files to our Proxmox server in the directory we just created.
+First, we upload these 3 files to our Proxmox server in our created directory.
 Next, we rename these files on the Proxmox Server how it is shown below:

 vm-109-disk-1.vmdk